sixtyandme logo

 “I can’t move on until they tell me why they changed after all this time.”

 I get it.
-You want those answers.
-You want to know why.
+You want those answers, and you want to know why.
 You want to corner your ex-spouse, tie them up and sit them at a chair, where they cannot leave until they provide you with a full and concise explanation of what made them act that way.

 You want to be the detective and look for clues as to why your spouse left.
 Often, you are guided by the belief that those clues to the past will make you feel better.